Ofsted

 Registering with Ofsted

-Most settings for pre-school children must register on the Early Years Register.
-If the setting also cares for children from five to eight years old, as part of an out-of-school or holiday club for example, it must also register with Ofsted on the Childcare Register.
+Most settings delivering childcare and early education must register on the Early Years Register.
+If the setting also cares for children from five to eight years old, as part of an out-of-school or holiday club, for example, it must also register with Ofsted on the Childcare Register.
 There are some exemptions from Ofsted registration for temporary or informal childcare arrangements.

 As a registered provision, you must give details of the ‘registered person’ who has overall responsibility for the childcare and early education service you provide.